Have you ever wondered how to climb 5.13? What does it take?

-I’ve always been on the bottom rung of raw strength and power, ever since I was a scrawny kid who failed hard at almost every sport I attempted.
-The only exception to this was mountain biking and skiing, both of which fit my love of solo-access activities, and required more skill and finesse than pure strength (of which I had none)
+I’ve always been on the absolute bottom rung of raw strength and power, ever since I was a scrawny, uncoordinated kid.
+Failing hard at almost every sport I attempted.
+The only two exceptions to this were mountain biking and skiing, both of which fit my love of solo-access activities, and required endurance and tenacity than just raw strength.

 My first day actually rock climbing was May 06, 2012.
 I joined up with an Alpine Club of Canada trip intended for people new to the sport to learn the basics.
 A group of approximately 20 of us went to Wasootch Slabs where a few of the more experienced among us put the ropes up and the rest of us flailed around on 5.6 climbs on top-rope.
 It was terrifying trusting the gear, and a total struggle fest, but I was instantly hooked.